 2 Skills to Practice BEFORE You Start Potty Training

-- Washing hands together after changing a diaper: You’re already washing your hands after every diaper change so start doing it together.
+- Washing hands together after changing a diaper: You’re already washing your hands after every diaper change.
+So start doing it together.
 Explain and show your child that after you pee or poop, you wash your hands.
-Talk about the importance of washing and get your toddler used to washing hands after they go.

 - Pulling pants up and down: Since the goal of potty training is helping your child gain toileting independence, being able to pull pants up and down is a completely necessary skill.
-But let me tell ya, it is a hard for those little hands to pull underpants up over those cute little bums.
-Before you even start potty training, you can practice pulling pants up and down by helping your child with hand placement.
-Help your child place one hand on the back waistband and another on the front to work on pulling pants up.
+But this is tough for little hands..
+Before you start potty training, you can practice pulling pants up and down.
+Help your child place one hand on the back waistband and another on the front to work on pulling pants up and down.

 Your Potty Training Toolkit: 10 Tips & Tricks